 The piped macarons weren't dried out for long enough before being baked.
 The drying out process allows a skin to form on the top of the macarons which prevents the expanding air from escaping.
 If the skin isn't thick enough the expanding air will burst through it, causing the macarons to be cracked.
 In our tried and tested macaron recipe we dried the macarons out overnight, for approximately 8-9 hours before baking.
 To speed things up we also found that macarons can be dried out for 20 minutes in a dehydrator on the lowest setting.

-3) My macarons don't have feet
+3) Why don't my macarons don't have feet?

 This usually happens when the mixture has been overmixed.
 Many bakers recommend a certain number of folds to achieve the perfect results but this hinges on many variable factors so it's better to learn what the mixture should look like when it's ready - it will start to turn glossy around the edges and will fall back into place when prodded after 20 seconds.
 Another cause for feetlessness may be underbeating the egg whites for the Italian meringue - they should just have reached the soft peak stage when you pour the hot syrup over them.
 Start beating the egg whites on full speed once the sugar syrup reaches 117°C, and by the time it reaches 121°C the egg whites should be sufficiently beaten.